ranzhang/iks-esxi/README.md

-# iks-esxi
 This is a project based on the great work of https://github.com/terraform-cisco-modules/terraform-intersight-iks

 This project deploys IKS over vCenter.
-You can customize various parameters through the three files below.
+You can customize various parameters through the files below.
 Rename files by removing '-copy'.
-You may also update the versions.tf as needed.
 Before destroying the resources, undeploy the cluster profile first.

 Info update needed in:
-- main.tf
 - global-vars.tf
 - private.tf

 Main steps of resource provisioning (fill out your own data):
-1. Create an IP address pool for all public-facing addresses
+1. Create an IP address pool for the tenant cluster
-2. Create policies for
-    vCenter infra provider,
+2. Create a policy for vCenter infra provider,
+3. Create policies for Kubernetes cluster:
     Kubernetes network,
-    worker node spec,
-    Docker,
-    K8S add-on,
-    K8S version
-3. Create K8S master node profile
+    Trusted registry,
+    Kubernetes version,
-4. Create K8S worker node profile
+    worker node spec (small),
-5. Create K8S cluster profile and deploy it.
+    IKS runtime policy,
+    Kubernetes cluster profile,
+    node profile for master and worker nodes, infra provider for nodes (mapping infra provider to node profile) Kubernetes add-on